 Meet the Kindering CHERISH Team

 Julie is originally from IN, but has lived in the Seattle area for most of her adult life.
 She got her start in Seattle doing crisis intervention work and then outreach and engagement in homeless shelters.
-After receiving her MSW from the University of Washington in 2001, Julie has focused her work on at-risk children and their families.
-She worked with foster children in Snohomish and Whatcom Counties as a Connections Specialist on a project that assessed child well-being when birth and foster parent relationships are supported and encouraged.
+After receiving her MSW from the University of Washington in 2001, Julie has focused her work on trauma-exposed children and families.
+She worked with foster children in Snohomish and Whatcom Counties as a Connections Specialist on a project that assessed child well-being when parent and caregiver relationships are supported and encouraged.
 After studying under attachment therapist Deborah Gray and others, Julie earned a certificate in Foster & Adoption Therapy from Cascadia Training.
-Since 2006, she has been part of the CHERSH™ program and now serves as its lead trainer in the role of Infant Mental Health Clinical Supervisor.
-Julie oversees all things CHERISH, and with the help of Kindering’s amazing team of clinical social workers, is blazing new trails in the field of IMH in Early Intervention settings.
-Since 2013, Julie has been humbled and awed by all that she’s learned from other therapists (OTs, SLPs, and Educators) who have trained with her to provide CHERISH services at their agencies.
+Since 2006, she has been part of the CHERISH™ program and currently serves as its manager.
+Julie, with the help of Kindering’s amazing team of clinical social workers, is involved in replicating CHERISH in other Early Intervention settings.
+Since 2013, she has been humbled and awed by all that she’s learned from other therapists (OTs, PTs, SLPs, and Educators) who have trained with her to provide CHERISH services at their agencies.
 Julie is always eager to talk with anyone who feels passionate about improving the lives of foster children and impacting systems and policies.
 In her spare time, Julie can be found laughing and playing with her family and friends.
 She’s especially engaged when playing scrabble or euchre (a Midwest card game), eating tasty food, or exploring something or somewhere new.

 Jill is a New Yorker and went to Grad School at Boston University, where she obtained her MSW with a clinical focus on working with families and children.
 Her favorite internship at school was doing play therapy with children ages 3 – 5 who were enrolled in Head Start preschool programs.
 Post-graduation in 2004, Jill’s first job was in Boston as a behavioral therapist, doing home visits for a non-profit whose mission was to do a mixture of Floortime and ABA with children ages 0 – 3 with a diagnosis on the Autism Spectrum.
 Once moved to Seattle, Jill started at Kindering first as an Educator in the Autism classroom, then became a Home Visitor, then FRC, and then finally to CHERISH as a Clinical Social Worker in the Fall of 2011.
 Jill fell in the love with the foster care population and has enjoyed being able to both continue clinical work but also have the opportunity to mentor.
 In her spare time, Jill enjoys traveling, working on her fixer-upper with her husband, going to every Sounders FC home game, being an Auntie, anything to do with the water, and adopting/rescuing dogs and cats that steal her heart.